hertogp/imagine/README.md

   Imagine just hands the fenced codeblocks to plotting tools to process or simply runs them as system scripts as-is.

-  Most of the plotting tools, implement their own 'little' language which can create beautiful images but can also cause harm.
+  Shebang are inherently unsafe and most of the plotting tools implement their own 'little' language which can create beautiful images but can also cause harm.

   There is no way to check for 'side effects' in advance, so make sure to check the fenced codeblocks before running them through the filter.